Muhammad bin Nayef: Career

+Early career

 Muhammad bin Nayef was appointed assistant interior minister for security affairs in 1999.
 He had been a businessman before this appointment.
-He was widely credited for the success of the Ministry's counter-terrorism program.
-He was regarded as the architect of the government's counter-insurgency program.
+He was widely credited for the success of the Saudi counter-terrorism program, and was regarded as the architect of the government's counter-insurgency program.
 He also served as the director of civil defense during his term as assistant minister.
 He was considered to be an effective assistant interior minister.

 In 2004, Muhammad bin Nayef was appointed to the rank of minister, becoming number two at the Ministry of Interior.
-In October 2010, he warned the U.S. Deputy National Security Adviser of the 2010 cargo plane bomb plot.
-After the appointment of Prince Ahmed bin Abdulaziz Al Saud as interior minister upon the death of Prince Nayef in July 2012, Prince Muhammad became deputy interior minister.
+In October 2010, he warned the U.S. Deputy National Security Adviser of an al-Qaeda plot to bomb transatlantic cargo aircraft.
+After the appointment of Prince Ahmed bin Abdulaziz Al Saud as interior minister upon Prince Nayef's death in July 2012, Prince Muhammad became deputy interior minister.

 In November 2009, King Abdullah appointed Muhammad as a member of the influential Supreme Economic Council of Saudi Arabia.
 This move was regarded as approval of the increase in then-Crown Prince Nayef's power by King Abdullah.
 On the other hand, this appointment enabled Prince Muhammad to extend his influence over the government's economy policy.

 On 5 November 2012, King Abdullah issued a royal decree and dismissed Prince Ahmed as minister of interior and appointed Prince Muhammad to the post.
 He became the tenth interior minister of Saudi Arabia.
 Prince Muhammad took the oath of office in front of King Abdullah on 6 November 2012.
-His appointment was not regarded very positively by human rights activists due to Prince Muhammad's professional experience as a tough enforcer who imprisoned thousands of suspected troublemakers in Saudi Arabia.
+His appointment was criticized by human rights activists due to Prince Muhammad's professional experience as a tough enforcer who imprisoned thousands of suspected troublemakers in Saudi Arabia.
 However, he was regarded as less corrupt and less likely to abuse his power in comparison to other senior princes of his generation.